-- Ph.D. in Environmental Sciences and Resources—a cooperative effort of all of the departments within the school, including Environmental Sciences and Management, Geography, Geology, the Institute for Natural Resources-Portland, and the USGS Oregon Water Science Center, as well as other departments at Portland State.
+- Earth, Environment, & Society Ph.D.—a cooperative effort of all of the departments within the school, including Environmental Sciences and Management, Geography, Geology, the Institute for Natural Resources-Portland, and the USGS Oregon Water Science Center, as well as other departments at Portland State.

 Graduate School of Education

 - Leadership for Sustainability Education—The Educational Leadership and Policy Department (ELP) offers a Master of Science or Master of Arts in Education with a specialization in Leadership for Sustainability Education.

 - Graduate Certificate in Nonprofit and Public Management